Pay Policy Statement for 2017-18

 For the purposes of the Localism Act 2011 and this statement, the term “chief officers” is defined by Section 2 of the Local Government and Housing Act 1989.
-For these councils, the term “chief officers” refers to the chief executive, strategic directors, and heads of service.
+For these councils, the term “chief officers” refers to the chief executive and heads of service.

 Where heads of service have previously received additional allowances for the responsibilities of monitoring officer or Section 151 officer, their total salaries may be protected at a higher level.